Role(s):

 Affiliations:

-Mary Crandell (Boise, ID) Mary Crandell has 26 years of experience in instrumental music education, including 19 years at Waukee Middle School, where her bands achieved high success in concert and jazz settings across Iowa.
-She holds a Bachelor and Master of Music Education from the University of South Dakota and is completing doctoral work in Curriculum and Instruction, with an emphasis in Music Education, at Boise State University, where she also serves as an adjunct music professor.
-Her research explores students’ perceptions of inclusion and belonging in large group [band] rehearsals, focusing on how diverse pedagogical practices shape these experiences.
+Mary Crandell (Boise, ID) brings 27 years of experience in instrumental music education, including 19 years at Waukee Middle School, where her bands earned consistent recognition across Iowa in concert and jazz performance.
+She holds bachelor’s and master’s degrees in Music Education from the University of South Dakota and is completing doctoral studies in Curriculum and Instruction at Boise State University, where she also serves as an adjunct music professor.
+Her research explores students’ perceptions of inclusion and belonging in large ensemble settings and how pedagogical practices shape those experiences.

-Mary is the founder of The Access Collective (TAC): Creating Connections Through Music, a national initiative partnered with the National Band Association and Music for All.
-TAC supports music educators and students by fostering collaboration, aligning essential skills with repertoire, and building student-centered rehearsal experiences through meaningful musical connection.
+Crandell is the founder of The Access Collective (TAC): Creating Connections Through Music, a national initiative in partnership with the National Band Association and Music for All, supporting music educators through collaborative, student-centered rehearsal strategies aligned with repertoire.